Author's Avatar

 What is a default?

-A default happens when you have missed, or haven’t paid in full, several payments to the same creditor.
+A default occurs when you have missed, or haven’t paid in full, several payments to the same creditor.
 The creditor closes your account to prevent further borrowing and adds a mark to your credit report.
-This can negatively impact your credit rating.
+In turn, this will negatively impact your credit rating.

 A default notice is a formal letter sent to you if debt is regulated by the Consumer Credit Act.
 Sending the letter is a legal requirement, it doesn’t mean that legal action has begun.